kobo/groovyserv/source/howtobuild.rst

 If you want to install from RPM package, you can build the RPM package by yourself.
 The sample SPEC file which is required to build a RPM package was at first contributed by Oliver.
 And Kazuhisha updated it.
 Thank you, Oliver and Kazuhisha!

-The samples of SPEC file is in contrib/rpm-spec.
-See xxxxxx.
+The samples of SPEC file is in `contrib/rpm-spec <https://github.com/kobo/groovyserv/tree/master/contrib/rpm>`_.

 Well, I don't know how to build a RPM package, so I may not be able to support about it.
 Sorry in advance ;-)